 - Combination - Restricts the amount of food the stomach can hold and reduces the number of calories absorbed by altering the digestive tract.

-The two most commonly performed weight loss procedures in the United States are the gastric bypass (combination procedure) and the lap band®, also referred to as laparoscopic adjustable gastric band (restrictive procedure).
+The two most commonly performed weight loss procedures in the United States are the gastric sleeve and the gastric bypass (combination procedure) and the lap band®, also referred to as laparoscopic adjustable gastric band (restrictive procedure).